 The present study still contains some limitations.
 The retrospective study design potentially causes selection biases.
-The studied sample number is relatively small.
+The number of studied samples is relatively small.
 The evaluation method for the TME protein expression is mainly based on semi-quantitative analyses.
-Considering intratumoral heterogeneity may affect our results.
-Nevertheless, the treatment strategy was almost consistent throughout the study period, and most importantly the follow-up duration was much longer than the former studies (median, 132 vs. 30.3-38 months[38, 40]), supporting the validity of our survival data.
+Nevertheless, the treatment strategy was almost consistent throughout the study period, and most importantly the follow-up duration was much longer than the former studies (median, 132 vs. 30.3-38 months [37, 39]), supporting the validity of our survival data.